buildbotics/tpl-docs/Clipping Library.md

 ####Error Messages
 If an error is detected, offset(OFF) returns -1 and throws one of the following error messages:
 * "ARGUMENT\_NOT\_PROVIDED" - The offset operation could not run because no argument object (OFF) was not provided.
-* "INVALID\_ARGUMENT" - The offset operation could not run because the argment was not and object.
+* "INVALID\_ARGUMENT" - The offset operation could not run because the argment was not an object.
 * "PATHS\_NOT\_PROVIDED" - The offset operation could not run because a list of paths to be offset was not provided.
 * "PATHS\_INVALID" - The offset operation could not run because the list of paths that was provided was not in the form of a list of lists of points in the form of {X: x, Y: y}.
 * "OFFSET\_NOT\_PROVIDED" - The offset operation could not run because the offset was not provided.